SamuelAMiller1/RNA-Seq_Analysis_salmon/README.md

 ## Installation

 This pipeline requires fastqc and salmon.
-We recommend the use of conda environments to install these packages, following these [instructions](https://docs.conda.io/en/latest/miniconda.html) for installation of miniconda.
+I recommend the use of conda environments to install these packages, following these [instructions](https://docs.conda.io/en/latest/miniconda.html) for installation of miniconda.

 To create the enviornment, run the following command: